Elton Acolatse

-Elton-Ofoi Acolatse (born 25 July 1995) is a Dutch professional footballer who plays as a winger for Hungarian club Diósgyőri VTK.
-Besides the Netherlands, he has played in Belgium, Israel and Turkey.
+Elton-Ofoi Acolatse (/nl/; bron 25 July 1995) is a Dutch professional footballer who plays as a winger for Saudi Pro League club Al-Hazem FC.

 Club career

 Ajax

 Born in Amsterdam to Ghanaian parents, Acolatse joined the Ajax Youth Academy in 2003.
 He played for the under-19 Ajax A1 team during the 2012–13 season.
 On 27 April 2012, Acolatse signed a three-year contract with Ajax, tying him down to the club until 30 June 2015.
 He made his professional debut for the reserves team Jong Ajax, starting in a 4–0 away defeat to FC Emmen in Eerste Divisie on 17 January 2014.
 He was substituted off in the 60th minute for Vincent Vermeij.

 Westerlo

 On 21 July 2016, it was announced that Acolatse had signed a three-year contract with Belgian club K.V.C.
 Westerlo.
 On 31 July 2016, he made his debut for Westerlo on the first matchday of the season against Standard Liège.
 The match ended in a 2–2 draw with Acolatse scoring the 1–1 equaliser after 30 minutes.